SJTU-ViSYS-team/VisFly/readme.md

 This simulator contains differentiable dynamics modelling, which is considered as a promising research direction in the future.
-We have reserved the interface and will release it in our following research.
+~~We have reserved the interface and will release it in our following research.~~ Now we have release one hovering task instance in `/example` trained via Back-propagation-through-time (**BPTT**) using differentiable simulation (analytical gradient).
+More tasks involves **BPTT** could be found in this repository, which is one of our following research [Amended BPTT](https://github.com/Fanxing-LI/ABPT).

 We will keep updating this project for more usages.